leomaurodesenv/TapAI/README.md

 ___

-This game has been developed with purpose of studying human-game interaction.
-In this game it is possible to manipulate any information of the game in order to interact and to study the behaviors and actions of the player.
+This game has been developed with the purpose of studying human-game interaction.
+In this game, it is possible to manipulate any information about the game in order to interact and to study the behaviors and actions of the player.
 In addition, this game can be used to develop a database of players and their game states (at the end of the game a CSV file is generated).

 ___